nmxmxh/master-ovasabi/docs/generated/internal/service/campaign/README.md

 ### SafeInt32

-SafeInt32 converts an int64 to int32 with overflow checking
+SafeInt32 converts an int64 to int32 with overflow checking.